Online activation process

 After further analysis, I discovered a more elegant approach to bypass the activation check entirely by targeting the MainWindow::ReadReg function, which serves as the central validation point for all registration logic.

-Understanding the Registration Flow
+Understanding the registration flow

 The registration validation follows this critical path: